ExpressVPN vs SurfShark [Test Results 2020]

 ExpressVPN vs SurfShark – Which One’s Better?

 Overall, it’s easy to see that both ExpressVPN and SurfShark are two of the very best VPNs on the market right now.
-They both excel in the key areas that matter the most to the majority of VPN users, such as speeds, streaming capabilities, security, and privacy too.
+They both excel in the key areas that matter the most to the majority of VPN users, such as speeds, security, and privacy.

 Both of them have their ups and downs.
-SurfShark is the cheaper option, for example, and does really well at offering endless simultaneous connections, while ExpressVPN has the edge in terms of streaming, download speeds, customer support, and one or two other aspects.
+SurfShark is the cheaper option, for example, and does really well at offering endless simultaneous connections, but ExpressVPN has the edge in terms of download speeds, customer support, and one or two other aspects.

 When we weigh up the individual categories, it’s clear to see that there’s only one winner.
 ExpressVPN is the better option of the two, boasting stronger customer care, super-fast speeds, and incredible ease of use overall, so we can strongly recommend it to the average user, but SurfShark is still a fine choice.